IntergatedCircuits/DfuBootloader/README.md

-# DfuBootloader
+# DFU Bootloader

 This repository contains a generic USB device bootloader firmware for STM32 controllers.

 ## Features

 * Fully-featured DFU class (with support to STMicroelectronics protocol Extension) USB device
-* Small footprint: consumes only 8kB flash
+* Small footprint: consumes only 8kB flash with `-Os`
 * The DFU interface is passed over to the application, so it can be mounted on the application's USB device, allowing convenient entry to firmware update mode
 * Easy to port on virtually any STM32 device that is supported by [STM32_XPD][STM32_XPD]